The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Note: US state laws exempt "de-identified and aggregate data" from scope, but don't create an analytics-specific exemption.
 CIPA wiretapping suits target third-party tracking tools, not first-party cookieless analytics.
 Sources: ICO, Matomo, MultiState

-For businesses serving both UK and EU audiences, the direction is unmistakable.
-Both jurisdictions are converging on the same answer: first-party, aggregated analytics that don't track individuals should not require consent.
+If you serve both UK and EU audiences, the message is hard to miss.
+The two jurisdictions are arriving at the same answer: first-party, aggregated analytics that do not track individuals should not need consent.

-Meanwhile in the US, the California Privacy Protection Agency fined Capital One nearly $350,000 in May 2025 for transmitting financial data to advertising platforms via analytics pixels.
-Over 1,500 businesses have been sued under CIPA in the past 18 months for website tracking that constitutes "wiretapping."
-Not a single CIPA lawsuit has targeted a cookieless, first-party analytics provider.
-Every case targets tools that send data to third parties.
+Over in the US, the story rhymes.
+The California Privacy Protection Agency fined Todd Snyder $345,178 in May 2025 over CCPA violations tied to tracking pixels.
+More than 1,500 businesses have been sued under CIPA in the past 18 months, the claim being that their website tracking counts as "wiretapping."
+Now look at who got sued.
+Not one of those CIPA suits has gone after a cookieless, first-party analytics provider.
+Every case targets tools that ship data to third parties.

 The political battle you should understand

-The analytics exemption doesn't exist in a vacuum.
-It's part of a broader Digital Omnibus package that has become one of the most contentious pieces of EU legislation in years.
+The analytics exemption does not float free of everything around it.
+It rides inside a much bigger Digital Omnibus package, and that package has turned into one of the most fought-over pieces of EU legislation in years.

-133 civil society organizations signed an open letter calling the Omnibus "the greatest rollback of fundamental digital rights in EU history."
-Max Schrems' organization noyb published three versions of a detailed legal analysis, calling it "the biggest attack on Europeans' digital rights in years."
+127 civil society organizations signed an open letter calling the Omnibus "the biggest rollback of digital fundamental rights in EU history."
+Max Schrems' organization noyb put out three versions of a detailed legal analysis and called it "the biggest attack on Europeans' digital rights in years."
 EDRi called it "a major rollback of EU digital protections."
 The EFF called it "full of bad and confusing ideas that will significantly weaken privacy protections."

-Corporate Europe Observatory found that 7 of 8 major changes in the Omnibus "align closely with the positions of major tech corporations."
-The digital industry spends EUR 151 million per year lobbying the EU, a 33.6% increase since 2023.
+Corporate Europe Observatory found that 7 of the 8 major changes in the Omnibus "align closely with the positions of major tech corporations."
+The digital industry spends EUR 151 million a year lobbying the EU, up 33.6% since 2023.
+Read those two numbers together and the shape of the thing gets clearer.

-But here's the nuance that matters for analytics: the consent exemption for audience measurement is the least controversial part of the package.
+Here is the part that matters for analytics, though.
+The consent exemption for audience measurement is the least controversial piece of the whole package.
 Even the EDPB and EDPS "strongly support the objective of providing for a regulatory solution to address consent fatigue and the proliferation of cookie banners."
-The opposition is primarily about the broader changes: narrowing the definition of personal data, expanding "legitimate interest" for AI training, and weakening data subject rights.
+The fight is over the other parts: narrowing what counts as personal data, stretching "legitimate interest" to cover AI training, and trimming back data subject rights.

-The analytics exemption itself is doing what CNIL has already been doing in France since 2020.
-It's not a new concept.
-It's an EU-wide harmonization of a proven approach.
+The analytics exemption is just doing what CNIL has been doing in France since 2020.
+It is not a new idea.
+It is an EU-wide version of an approach that already works.

 Where key stakeholders stand on the analytics exemption